 This Japanese Steak, Sushi, and Seafood Restaurant strikes a surprising balance between buzzing and laid-back.
 Roka Akor presents a sultry ambiance with its dimmed interior, posh lounging, and intricate designs.
 Its modern air invokes a fancy night club vibe, minus the clubbin’, which is why it’s the perfect gathering place for nights out with friends or a romantic getaway with a loved one.

-The restaurant specializes in Robata Japanese cuisine, preparing their quality food on a twelve-foot robata grill.
+This Japanese steakhouse in Chicago specializes in Robata Japanese cuisine, preparing their quality food on a twelve-foot robata grill.
 That means prime steaks, fresh fish, Omakase dining, and many unique dishes.
 Among its excellent concept, the restaurant offers private dining areas and a Roka bar filled with cocktails, wines, Japanese beers, and spirits.

 Best of all, Roka Akor lives to engage with guest, so feel free to ask for recommendations and prepare for the experience of a lifetime.